Skip to content

 return exceed_count / N

-function compute_posterior_summaries(delta_samples, theta_eff):
+function compute_posterior_summaries(delta_samples, theta_eff, baseline_sorted, sample_sorted):

 N = length(delta_samples)